grahamedgecombe/picosoc-uip/README.md

 Configure the jumpers on the breakout board for flash programming and then run `make flash`.

-Run the following commands to create the SLIP interface:
+Run the following commands as `root` to create the SLIP interface:

     slattach -L -p slip -s 57600 /dev/ttyUSB1 &
     ip addr add 192.168.0.1 peer 192.168.0.2 dev sl0